status-im/status-mobile/doc/new-guidelines.md

 - `src/quo2/`: The component library for Status Mobile.
 - `src/react_native/`: Contains only low-level constructs to help React Native work in tandem with Clojure(Script).
+- `src/status_im2/`: Directory where we try to be as strict as possible about our guidelines and where we prefer to write code for the new, redesigned mobile app.
+- `src/status_im/`: Directory containing what we call "old code", not yet migrated to new guidelines for the new mobile app.
-- `src/status_im/common/`: Directories named `common` can appear at any level of the directory tree.
+- `src/status_im2/common/`: Directories named `common` can appear at any level of the directory tree.
 Just like directories named `utils`, their directory nesting level communicates their applicable limits.
-- `src/status_im/common/components/`: Contains reusable components that are not part of the design system (quo2).
+- `src/status_im2/common/components/`: Contains reusable components that are not part of the design system (quo2).
-- `src/status_im/contexts/`: Contains [bounded contexts](#glossary), like
+- `src/status_im2/contexts/`: Contains [bounded contexts](#glossary), like
   `browser/`, `messaging/`, etc. As much as possible, _bounded contexts_ should not directly require each other's namespaces.
-- `src/status_im/setup/`: Contains namespaces that are mostly used to initialize the application, configure test runners, etc. In general, such namespaces should not be required from the outside.
+- `src/status_im2/setup/`: Contains namespaces that are mostly used to initialize the application, configure test runners, etc. In general, such namespaces should not be required from the outside.
+- `src/test_helpers/`: Reusable utilities for writing all kinds of tests.
 - `src/status_im/subs/`: All subscriptions should live inside it.

 Directories named `utils/` can appear at any level of the directory tree.
 The